ercb312/ercb312/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on CodeUp, DreamHack
-- 🌱 I’m currently learning cyber security & system hacking
+- 🌱 I’m currently learning cyber security & system hacking & reverse engineering & cryptography
-- 👯 I’m looking to collaborate on game developing
+- 👯 I’m looking to collaborate on game development & design
-- 🤔 I’m looking for help with reverse engineering
 - 💬 Ask me about how to learn english
 - 📫 How to reach me: ericbyun0@gmail.com or ericb312@korea.ac.kr
 - 😄 Pronouns:he/him